Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Computational results

 \section{Computational results}

 In this section we present computational results for the optimal and heuristic solution of our order and rack allocation formulation.
-In addition we give results for our picker rack sequencing formulation, We discuss the research questions we addressed in this paper and the contribution of this paper to the literature.
+In addition we give results for our picker rack sequencing formulation.
+Results are also presented for a limited number of instances with characteristics associated with miniload systems.
+We discuss the research questions we addressed in this paper and the contribution of this paper to the literature.

 In the computational results presented below we used an Intel Xeon @ 2.40GHz with 32GB of RAM and Linux as the operating system.
 The code was written in C++ and Cplex 12.8~\citep{cplex128} was used as the mixed-integer solver.
 A maximum time limit of 5 CPU minutes (300 seconds) was imposed for each instance.